NileshGule/pd-tech-fest-2019/README.md

 Also note the public `LoadBalancer` IP for the techtalksapi service.
 In this case the IP is **`13.67.52.226`**.
 **Note:** This IP will be different when the services are redeployed on a different Kubernetes cluster.

-### Watch for deployments
+### 2.5 Watch for deployments

-The rabbitmq ScaledObject will be deployed as part of the deployment.
+The rabbitmq `ScaledObject` will be deployed as part of the deployment.
 Watch out for the deployments to see the changes in the scaling as the number of messages increases

 ```code